Main Street Brewing

 Our fantastic UX counterparts were very much on schedule and this allowed my UI partner and I time to experiment.
 At first, I thought the app should have a dark theme similar to the way the website was designed.

 This first experiment failed though because the white was overpowering the yellow highlight and competing with the beer sub-brand's colours.
-As a result, the dark theme was only used for the onboarding experience
+As a result, the dark theme was only used for the onboarding experience.

 After the onboarding screens, the app opens up to a clean and minimal look to ensure that "The main thing is the beer".